MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dom.md

    f.  **Maximum distance rule:** This rule allows the organization to define the maximum distance, a location or group of locations can go out to fulfill the order.
 If there are overlapping maximum distance rules define for a location, then DOM will apply the lower of the defined maximum distance for that location.

    g.  **Maximum orders rule:** This rule allows the organization to define the maximum number of orders a location or group of locations can process in a calendar day.
-If a location is assigned the maximum no. of orders in each day, then DOM will not assign any more orders to that location for that calendar day.
+If a location is assigned the maximum no. of orders in a single day, then DOM will not assign any more orders to that location for that calendar day.

    Some of the common attributes that can be defined for all the above rule types are explained below:

-   - Start date / End date: Every rule can date bound using the Start date & End date fields
+   - Start date / End date: Every rule can be date bound using the Start date & End date fields

    - Disabled: Rules that have a value of No for this field are the only ones that are considered in a DOM run

    - Hard constraint: A rule can be defined either as a hard constraint or not a hard constraint.
 Every DOM run goes through two iterations.
 In the first iteration, every rule is treated as a hard constraint rule irrespective of this setting, in other words, every rule is applied.
 Exception to this is the Location priority rule.

-   In the second iteration, the rules that are not defined as hard constraints are removed and the order / order lines that are not assigned to locations when the full rule set was applied, are attempted to be assigned to locations with a reduced rule count (as the not hard constraints rules are removed).
+   In the second iteration, the rules that were not defined as hard constraints are removed and the order / order lines that are not assigned to locations when the full rule set was applied, are attempted to be assigned to locations with a reduced rule count (as the non-hard constraints rules are removed).

-7. Fulfillment profiles are used to bring together a collection of rules, legal entities, sales order origins & modes of delivery and every DOM run is for a specific Fulfillment profile.
-Doing so, enables organization to define & execute a set of rules for a set of legal entities, sales order origins and modes of delivery.
+7. Fulfillment profiles are used to group a collection of rules, legal entities, sales order origins & modes of delivery and every DOM run is for a specific Fulfillment profile.
+Doing so enables organizations to define & execute a set of rules for a set of legal entities, on orders with specific sales order origins and modes of delivery.
 So, if different set of rules are to be executed for different set of sales order origins or modes of delivery, they can be configured and executed by defining the fulfillment profiles accordingly

 The below are the steps to set-up the Fulfillment profiles: